bocchino/ParAbs/README.md

-1. To use either version of the library, you must set the environment variable `PAR_ABS` to point to the top of the installation tree (i.e., the directory in which this file is locate).
+1. To use either version of the library, you must set the environment variable `PAR_ABS` to point to the top of the installation tree (i.e., the directory in which this file resides).

-2. To use the SML/NJ version of the library, you must set the environment variable `SML_NJ` to point your SML/NJ installation.
+2. To use the SML version of the library, you must set the environment variable `SML_NJ` to point your SML/NJ installation.

 3. To use the F# version of the library, you must set the environment